top of page

 Low-Light Prowess for Golden Hour

 Dawn and dusk are the golden windows for safari photography.
-But low light is where many cameras falter.
-The A7 IV, however, offers clean, usable files at ISO 3200–6400 and retains detail without introducing distracting noise.
+However, low light is where many cameras falter.
+The A7 IV excels, offering clean, usable files at ISO 3200–6400 while retaining detail without introducing distracting noise.

-While Canon may still edge ahead in ultimate low-light autofocus, Sony’s sensor delivers outstanding tonal range and colour depth for these moments.
+While Canon may still edge ahead in ultimate low-light autofocus, Sony’s sensor delivers outstanding tonal range and color depth for such moments.

 Tough Build for Rugged Conditions